 Artemis Discovery Chart

 Mars is on Pollux in Gemini, lunar Artemis works well as sunny Apollo’s darker twin.
 Mars on Pollux has the dubious reputation of murderer or murdered, but it’s fitting for a huntress like Artemis.
-The North Node does happen to be another Ursa Major star, bloodthirsty Phecda which I mentioned earlier, but it is closer to Alfard in the watersnake, associated with poisons (the Scorpions sting again) and explains Artemis’s tendency for bitter revenge.
+The North Node happens to be on another Ursa Major star, bloodthirsty Phecda which I mentioned earlier, but actually closer to Alfard in the watersnake, associated with poisons (the Scorpions sting again) and explains Artemis’s tendency for bitter revenge.

 Artemis in Astrology